“Christ you know it ain’t easy. You know how hard it can be.”

 Here’s an example of just how casual a Beatles fan I am: I thought this was a John Lennon solo single.
 Imagine (see what I did there) my surprise when I sat down to put this into my Music & Food playlist only to discover it was a Beatles single and only found on hits collections!
 I also discovered it was the final UK number one single for The Beatles.
 The things you learn while writing recipes.
 It’s actually one of my favorite ’60s songs and now, I guess, one of my favorite Beatles songs.

 Knowing I wanted a “salad” with “Dijon” and “yolk”, I set to work researching egg salad recipes.
+Egg salad is the Yoko Ono of sandwich fillings.
+Very divisive despite its potential for creativity.
 Much like deviled eggs, I enjoy a great egg salad but rarely make it at home.
 Cherie (of We Can Tour That fame) is not a fan so any batch I make I have to eat, and I really am usually fine after one sandwich.

-I enjoyed it for what it is: an egg salad made with guac.
+I enjoyed it for what it is: a deviled egg salad made with a boiled egg in the center.
 It’s still not something I would crave on a regular basis, but I’d gladly add it to a menu.
-Cherie ended up eating a piece I cut for her.
-She didn’t hate it, but she’s still not a fan.

 THE SALAD OF DIJON & YOLKO